meltano/meltano/docs/src/_guide/advanced-topics.md

 ### Am I able to put my Meltano project with Airbyte connectors in production?

-Yes you can!
+The short answer is: It depends where its deployed!

-The main potential challenge with putting this into production is if you user Docker to package and deploy your Meltano project.
-If you're able to set up Docker-in-docker, then a Dockerized Meltano project with tap-airbyte-wrapper will work.
+The main potential challenge with putting this into production is if you use Docker to package and deploy your Meltano project.
+If you're able to set up Docker-in-docker, then a Dockerized Meltano project with tap-airbyte-wrapper will work as expected.
 Since each Airbyte connector is itself a Docker image, running inside a dockerized Meltano project would require “docker in docker” which has some possible challenges around privileges and permissions on certain systems.

+For example, AWS ECS does not support docker in docker and Meltano Cloud does not currently have plans to support container based connectors at this time either.
+Although a simple EC2 instance with Docker available would work as expected.

-Within Codespaces, adding support for docker-in-docker was as easy as [adding a few lines](https://github.com/meltano/meltano-codespace-ready/commit/5ffb9fb6e3232142c8e2307340c0a4fb66379db4) to the devcontainer.json file.
+Within [Github Codespaces](https://github.com/features/codespaces), adding support for docker-in-docker was as easy as [adding a few lines](https://github.com/meltano/meltano-codespace-ready/commit/5ffb9fb6e3232142c8e2307340c0a4fb66379db4) to the devcontainer.json file.

 It is also possible to run [Meltano on GitHub Actions](https://github.com/brooklyn-data/meltano-on-github-actions).
 It’s likely possible to update this action to supporting docker-in-docker as well.